rafaelldi/rafaelldi.github.io/_posts/2020-10-18-distributed-application-with-project-tye.md

 ![Title image](/images/2020-10-18-distributed-application-with-project-tye/cover.jpg)

+In this post, I want to take a look at the new tool from the ASP team called Project Tye.
+It helps you to create and manage distributed applications locally.
+I'm going to show you an example of such applications.

 # Application

 We need to create a distributed application.
 It will consist of API and worker projects, and I'm going to connect them via RabbitMQ.